 Muktinath temple is one of the sacred temples located in the Mustang district of Nepal.
 It resides at an elevation of 3710m, which is quite a high altitude.

 Mukti refers to salvation.
 It is said that visiting Muktinath at least once in life will wash away all your sins and cleanse your soul.

 The architecture of the Muktinath temple is constructed in pagoda-style.
 The 108 waterspouts behind the temple are known as “Muktidhara ”.

 The devotees visiting the temple take bath in that tap water, which is said to release all the negativity from the body and bestow salvation.

 You have two options to reach Muktinath.
 You can either take a flight from Kathmandu to Pokhara and then fly to Jomsom or take a road trip via jeep.
 The flight takes only 25 minutes to reach Muktinath temple whereas the road trip will take 2 to 3 days.

 4. Swayambhunath Stupa

 One of the sacred places among Buddhist pilgrims is the Swayambhunath temple, located in Kathmandu.
 Pilgrims of any religious background visit Swayambhunath.

-It is one of the oldest sacred places in Nepal, which is cited as a UNESCO world heritage site.
+It is one of the oldest sacred places in Nepal and is cited as a UNESCO world heritage site.

 According to mythology, it is said that Kathmandu valley was a large lake.
 Manjushree saw a huge lotus pondering upon the lake.
 Manjushree then cut off the Chovar hill and drained the water out.